Cadlina rumia

 Cadlina rumia is a species of sea slug or dorid nudibranch, a marine gastropod mollusk in the family Cadlinidae.

 Distribution

 Distribution of Cadlina rumia is amphiatlantic (occurring in Western Atlantic and in Eastern Atlantic).
 Distribution in Western Atlantic includes: Florida, Belize, Panama, Venezuela, Bahamas, Dominican Republic, Jamaica, Puerto Rico, Curaçao, St. Maarten/St. Martin, St. Lucia, St. Vincent & the Grenadines, Grenada, Brazil and Panama.
 This is the only species of Cadlina in the tropical western Atlantic.
 Distribution in Eastern Atlantic includes: ...

 Description

-Body is oval and flat, covered with numerous small tubercles.
-Background color is usually translucent white with a few yellow spots (mantle glands).
-Rhinophores and gill are often yellowish brown.
+Its body is oval and flat, covered with numerous small tubercles.
+The background color is usually translucent white with a few yellow spots (mantle glands).
+Rhinophores and gills are often yellowish brown.
 It is up to 15 mm long.

 Ecology

 Minimum and maximum recorded depth is 0 m.
 Cadlina rumia was found under rocks and on various sponges.
 This species feeds on several types of sponges from different orders (including spiculate and non-spiculate species), exhibiting a not specialized diet preference among the spongivorous dorid nudibranchs.
 Prey of Cadlina rumia include sponges Dysidea etheria, Haliclona sp., Callyspongia sp. and Scopalina sp.